ceramicnetwork/.github/OVERVIEW.md

 ### Open Web Services

-The last piece of the interoperability puzzle is providing more open, user-centric access to web services.
-This allows service providers (i.e. data hosting, indexing, anchoring, payments, or other arbitrary web/API services), to service requests from *all* consumers regardless of whether or not they have an account with the service provider.
+The last piece of the interoperability puzzle is providing more open access to web services.
+This allows service providers (i.e. data hosting, indexing, anchoring, payments, or other arbitrary web/API services) to service requests from *all* consumers regardless of whether or not they have an account with the service provider.
 This allows service providers to remove the requirement of consumers creating an account and using an API key to access their service.
-As a result, services are no longer accessed using an API key from an application's backend, but rather are accessed by consumers meeting certain pre-defined conditions along with user consent.
+As a result, services are no longer accessed using an API key from an application's backend, but rather are accessed by meeting certain pre-defined conditions, potentially along with user consent.
 This allows service providers to grow their customer base on a per-use basis and remove all friction from accessing their services.

 For example, this is required in the case of hosting user data that needs to be accessed by many different parties, most of whom don't have an account with the service.
 Using Ceramic, the data hosting service can define their service and create a service policy that includes the requirements a consumer must meet in order to access their service.
 When a user (or application) chooses to use this service to host their data in a database that is access controlled by a Ceramic DID, the user (or app) then adds this resource to their DID.
 When other consumers want to request this information they need to request access permissions from the user, and once approved, then fulfill the requirments of the hosting service (such as payments or other) before the data will be returned.

 Although this depicts an example of a data hosting service, Ceramic service policies can be used for almost any type of service.

 ### Examples
 To highlight what's possible, let's dive into how [3Box](http://github.com/3box/3box) relies on Ceramic to enable an interoperable, user-controlled data management system.
 3Box is a framework that allows developers to store user and application data on a network of open data hosting services access controlled by users instead of on siloed application servers.
 Users are always in control of their data and can choose to permission it out to other applications, making it shareable across platforms and applications.
-To achieve this 3Box relies on self-sovereign identity, interoperable data, and open web services.
+To achieve this 3Box relies on [self-sovereign identity](#portable-self-sovereign-identity), [interoperable data](#interoperable-data-ecosystems), and [open web services](#open-web-services).

-For self-sovereign identity and to enable user-managed access control, 3Box uses the 3ID standard which allows users to control their identity, information, and services using all of their existing Ethereum wallet keys.
-To enable interoperable data and shared access web services, 3Box relies on the following set policy documents which are created by the various participants including applications, services, and users:
+For self-sovereign identity and to enable user-managed access control, 3Box uses Ceramic's 3ID DID method which allows users to control their identity, information, and services using all of their existing private wallet keys.
+To enable interoperable data and shared access web services, 3Box relies on the following set of policy documents which are created by the various participants including applications, services, and users:

 | Policy | Description | Use Case |
 | --------------- | ----------- | -------- |